davidmoten/rxjava2-http/README.md

 Authenticator.setDefault(authenticator);
 ```

+### SSL/TLS

+The unit test [`ClientSslTest.java`](src/test/java/org/davidmoten/rx2/io/ClientSslTest.java) has a round-trip test using Jetty, TLS 1.2, keystore, truststore and basic authentication.
+Check it out if you are having trouble.

 ### Serializers

 `Serializer.javaIo()` can be used to serialize classes that implement `Serializable`.
 It is much slower than products like *Kryo* or indeed if you have the time, custom serialization.